-The interim quarterly reports must:
+The interim quarterly reports will be presented and discussed in the Steering Committees and must:

 - 1. Describe progress achieved in the implementation of the Twinning project during the period under consideration, making direct reference to the timetables and benchmarks as set out in the Twinning Work Plan and highlighting any previously unforeseen activities or activities that have been cancelled. - 2.
 Update on the general environment for project implementation. - 3.
 Update on the assumption and risks for project implementation. - 4.
 Make an overall evaluation of the progress achieved, including an explicit judgement on the likelihood of fully completing the project within the remaining time scale and budget.
 Specific reference should be made to the progress made towards the mandatory results and project purpose as outlined in the project fiche with measurement based on indicators set in the contract.
 The progress towards achieving target values of these indicators should be measured as well as the adequacy of the indicators. - 5.
 Provide recommendations.